Dunleith, built in 1856. A gracious mansion. |

 We suffered through part of the tour of Dunleith, in which the leering grandfatherly silver haired gentleman kept telling the blond 14 year old girl that she should really come back here and have a spectacular wedding in ten years, while he ignored us completely.
 I did see the autobiography of John Roy Lynch, a man who had been born a slave into the house and become the first black member of the US Congress, on a side table, which helped me to get through a couple of rooms, but frankly we pretty much fled after about 15 minutes of the guy talking about the craftsmen who had built it, the Italian marble, the furniture that had been reinforced so that obese white tourists could sit and sip a mint julep "no matter what their size" (I kid you not).
 After that, we decided to try Melrose, since it was right up the road, and was free to get in with the NPS pass we had purchased in Utah, and which has come in very handy, from Hovenweep to the Grand Canyon to Vicksburg.
 The ranger told us that the house tour was an extra ten dollars, even for NPS card holders.
 What a rip off.
 But, he added, the slave exhibit is included.
 Great!
 I have been waiting to hear about slavery here in Natchez, place where they still display souvenirs like this in a restaurant shaped like a giant Mammy.

 We ate there, to my daughter's dismay, and I must report that "Mammy's Chicken Salad Sandwich" was unremarkable, served on less-than-fresh bread.
 But in any case, we trudged over the grass (I am now scared of red ants because of Matt's warning) to the little slave outbuilding, to learn about the lives of these enslaved people, about 25 of them, who were owned by the McMurrans, who had several plantations in the delta and were some of the richest people in wealthy Natchez.
+The modest slave quarters had a pretty good exhibit, with some writings by the mistress of the house about the lives of the slaves, as well as some stories of rebellions and runaways.
+They also directed us to the site known as "Forks of the Road," the second

 largest slave market in the US.
 After the international slave trade was supposedly banned in 1808 (although lots of people were smuggled in, especially by the pirate, Jean Lafitte), and after tobacco started becoming less lucrative in places like Virginia, planters started selling their slaves "down the river," sending them either by boat from Alexandria or in coffles across the land from Richmond, to Charleston (the largest) and Natchez (the second largest), the centers of the slave trade.
 We went to check out the site of this market, but nothing was there except a sign and some very brief little interpretive plaques.
 Now we were really hungry for more African American history, and pretty much at this point left the stately homes in the dust.
 I mean, all those "magnificent original furnishings and decorative objects," the "poignant reminder of past glories," the "intricate moldings and graceful staircases" just run together after about five minues anyway, don't they?
 And the bitter undertaste of all of them, that was the story I wanted to uncover and hear.
 Luckily, the second part of the Natchez National Park site is the home of William Johnson, also known as "the Barber of Natchez," a free black who lived in Natchez from the 1830s until his death in 1851 and kept a daily diary that entire time.
 It's over 2000 pages long and details, more than any other written document, daily life for blacks and whites, free and slave, during that time in the city.
-Click here to read more about the Barber of Natchez
+Click here to read more about the Barber of Natchez.

-At this point, we were just so relieved to get away from the gracious way o' life
+At this point, we were just so relieved to get away from the gracious way o' life |

 There was only one other visitor there, an older African American lady who said she had just come in to see the photo of her brother, the first black firefighter battalion chief in Natchez.
 She said she didn't really have to listen to the history lessons because she had been there.
 She then said something about "marching across that bridge" in Selma in 1965 and, as they say in the south, I like to fell out.
 I wish I could have talked to her more, but once again, it's so hard for me to understand people down here!
 Matt did a better job of having a conversation with her.
 We also met the other museum staff, including David Dreyer, who looked like the love child of Paul Raymond and Allen Ginsberg (you can see his photo in the Al Jazeera article at the end of this incredibly long blog entry), and took us around the various exhibits, including the "Richard Wright room."
 We then went back to the William Johnson house and talked to the ranger again about modern day slavery, college parties, Reconstruction, and teaching.
 It was so awesome.
 What a day.
 I was jazzed.